Our academic approach to education abroad

 Interdisciplinary & co-curricular project-based learning

-Courses are designed to promote interdisciplinary discussion and learning.
-Co-curricular practical projects are part of course outcomes.
-These include projects like the production of a short documentary, cooking practicums, and group work with other students from Italian universities in Rome.
-Through these, we will help you learn how to apply your learning, solve real-world problems and improve your intercultural communication skills.
-Examples of projects that students have participated in, through our partnership with our network partners include:
+Our courses are designed to promote interdisciplinary discussion and learning, and practical co-curricular projects are part of course outcomes.
+These include projects with local organizations to help you learn how to apply your learning, solve real-world problems and improve your intercultural communication skills.
+Examples include:

-Our approach to community engagement also includes providing you with service learning and community service opportunities.
+Our approach to international education includes providing you with service learning and community service opportunities.
 These are great ways for students to meet new people, immerse themselves in the local culture and contribute to the local economy as well as make a difference in the lives of people.

 Recent service-learning activities include: